lroxanne/Notes_App/README.md

 - version 1.2.0: Finish functions and navigations needed for Note-Trash logic
 - version 1.2.1: Finish functions that could convert note files to PDF files
 - version 1.2.2: Implement Google OAuth2 and Google Drive API
-- version 1.3.0: Users can upload note files as PDF files to their Google Drive once they log in with their Google account (<ins>**third presentation & first video demo**</ins>)
+- version 1.3.0: Users can upload note files as PDF files to their Google Drive once they log in with their Google account (<ins>**third presentation & second video demo**</ins>)
 - version 1.3.1: Fix the search bar and the search tool this time is really powerful and accurate
 - version 1.3.2: Polish the toast for the Word Count function
 - version 1.4.0: Users are able to add images to their notes right now